Air Travel Tax

 ATT does not apply where an aircraft is not capable of carrying twenty or more passengers.

-Departures from an airport from which the number of departures of passengers in the previous calendar year was less than 10,000 are not subject to the tax.
-Following further consideration of the position of small peripheral airports, the Minister for Finance has announced that provision for the raising of this threshold to 50,000 will be included in the next Finance Bill.
-In the meantime, the increased threshold will be applied on an administrative basis.
-ATT will not apply, therefore, to departures from Donegal Airport, Carrickfinn, Co.
+Departures from an airport from which the number of departures of passengers in the previous calendar year was less than 50,000 are not subject to the tax.
+Accordingly, ATT does not apply, to departures from Donegal Airport, Carrickfinn, Co.
 Donegal, or from Sligo Airport, Strandhill, Co.
 Sligo.

 In addition, the departures of certain persons on aircraft and from airports to which ATT applies are exempt from the tax.
 These are: